 The ICT regulation also requires annual reporting by transit agencies starting 2021 (title 13, CCR, sections 2023.8).
-To facilitate the reporting process, the California Air Resources Board (CARB) has created an online Innovative Clean Transit Reporting Tool (ICTRT).
-2021 was the first year transit agencies were required to provide a report under the ICT regulation.
-In addition to the information from data year 2020, transit agencies are also required to report information from data year 2017.
-Annual reporting is due March 31st of every year starting in 2021 through 2050.
+To facilitate the reporting process, the California Air Resources Board (CARB) created an online Innovative Clean Transit Reporting Tool (ICTRT).
+Annual reporting is due by March 31 of every year starting in 2021 through 2050.

-AC Transit submitted the annual ICT report to CARB in 2021 and is currently in compliance with the regulation.
-AC Transit will be updating and submitting our ICT report before the required March 31, 2022, deadline.
+AC Transit submitted the annual ICT report to CARB in 2022 and is currently in compliance with the regulation.
+AC Transit will be updating and submitting our ICT report before the required March 31, 2023, deadline.